thebitanpaul/Birthday-Greeting-App-kotlin/readme.md

 ## Demo

 Here you can find the preview of the app.
+Please turn on the sound of the video.

 https://user-images.githubusercontent.com/99794785/170855517-18493425-dcdd-44b4-9976-1b49f7e05c1a.mp4
 ## Screenshots